Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Follow the signs – and the people – to the base of Multnomah Falls.
 Plan on spending at least an 1 hour here.

-After taking your photographs, embark on the short hike up to the Benson Bridge.
-Continue past the bridge for a gorgeous trailside Columbia River Gorge overlook.
-Then, trek up the inclined switchbacks to the top of Multnomah Falls.
-If time allows – and you have the energy – continue a mile further to see Dutchman, Wiesendanger and Ecola Falls.
+After taking photos, embark on the short hike up to Benson Bridge.
+Continue past the bridge for a gorgeous trailside overlook.
+If you’re feeling inspired, trek up the switchbacks to the top of Multnomah.

-Retrace your steps on Return Trail #442 to your car at the Wahkeena parking lot.
-Drive 3 miles east, passing Oneonta Gorge and Tunnel to Horsetail Falls.
+Now retrace your steps on Return Trail #442 to your car at Wahkeena.
+Drive 3 miles east, passing Oneonta Gorge and Tunnel to…

 2:45pm – Horsetail Falls